 Philosophy aside, there is a lot of content out there giving you a framework to follow e.g. Scrum and Kanban.
 Understanding these frameworks will give you a good stepping stone to success but even more so if you can grasp the benefits from each.
 It will then be key to look at the product you are delivering and adapt the way you work towards it.
 However, as part of continuous improvement, it will be essential to review your framework regularly.

 How do we work with our clients?

 There are steps to take to ensure our clients are receiving the best advice and outcomes.
-One of the first things I generally like to dispense with are the myths surrounding the word “agile”.
+One of the first things I generally like to dispense with is the myths surrounding the word “agile”.

 Some believe “agile” means no documentation, no plan, and endless costs.
 In reality, agile is finding the right balance.
 The Agile Manifesto provides the most succinct way to explain it.
 It provides the following points:

 - individuals and interactions over processes and tools